frejfrej/pr-tree/README.md

 ## Features
 * Lists all projects from the configuration file in a dropdown selector
-* Upon selecting a project, lists all corresponding pull requests
+* Upon selecting a project, lists all corresponding pull requests ordered by most recently updated
-* Displays a link to related issues
+* Displays a link to related issues with the corresponding status
 * Displays the status of the pull requests alongside the status of related issues
 * Provides initial warnings
     * If the pull request was approved by everyone